Two-term silting and $\tau$-cluster morphism categories: -cluster morphism categories

 Note that our approach is independent of that of Buan--Marsh and Buan--Hanson.
-Hence, it gives an alternative approach to defining $\tau$-cluster morphism categories for all finite dimensional algebras, and also for non-positive dg algebras with finite dimensional total cohomology.
+Hence, it gives an alternative approach to defining $\tau$-cluster morphism categories for all finite dimensional $k$-algebras, and also for non-positive dg $k$-algebras {with finite dimensional cohomology in all degrees}.